Credit & Debt

 Payment History: The 800-Pound Gorilla

-Payment history accounts for roughly 35% of your FICO score.
+Payment history accounts for roughly 35% of your FICO Score.
 That makes it the single most influential factor.
-One missed payment can drop your score by 100 points or more, according to FICO data reported by NerdWallet.
+One missed payment can drop your score by 100 points or more, according to NerdWallet’s credit scoring analysis.
 The damage also lingers for up to seven years on your credit report.

 Here’s what many people miss: it’s not just loan payments that matter.
 Utility bills, medical debt, and even library fines can end up in collections.
 Once a collections account hits your report, it drags your score down fast.
-The Consumer Financial Protection Bureau has pushed for changes in medical debt reporting, but vigilance still matters.
+The Consumer Financial Protection Bureau (CFPB) has pushed for changes in medical debt reporting, including a 2024 proposed rule that would remove medical bills from credit reports entirely, but vigilance still matters.

 Set up autopay for at least the minimum on every account.
 This single action eliminates the biggest risk to your score.
 Think of it as financial insurance.
 It costs nothing and protects everything.